-12.0 INTRODUCTION
+12.1 Introduction

-Pedestrians may be present in all roadway environments.
+Pedestrians may be present in all roadway environments and facility types.
 Pedestrian access, accommodation, and safety should be given full consideration during all project planning, scoping, and design.
-Accommodation can take many forms but most often appears as sidewalks or shared use paths.
+Accommodation can take many forms but most often appears as sidewalks or shareduse paths.
 In rural areas or on roadways with limited pedestrian demand, paved shoulders and sometimes no facility at all may be an acceptable level of pedestrian accommodation.
-Sidewalks are not a requirement on every roadway; however, if there is evidence that pedestrian demand exists suitable pedestrian facilities shall be provided.
+Sidewalks are not a requirement on every roadway; however, if there is evidence that pedestrian demand exists or will exist in the future, suitable pedestrian facilities shall be provided.